arrikenw/underbrewed/README.md

 - The main UI controller, which organises and manages the placement, reordering, and display of UI elements

 ### Decorative Objects
 Decorative Objects refer to the Game Objects with a tangible form within in our scene that do not have any C# Scripts and are primarly used for decorative purposes.
 Where necessary, these would have colliders to prevent the Player Object and Interactable Objects from moving past them.
-Some examples of these are: Tables, Walls, Broomsticks, Flower Pots, and all the Objects outside of the grid.
+Some examples of these are:
+- Tables, Walls, and other objects that compose the boundaries of the playable space
+- Decorative elements like Broomsticks, Flower Pots
+- All objects that lie outside of the playable area

 ### UI Elements
 UI Elements refer to the 2D Game Objects that appear im the Player Camera's field of view.
 These provide a visual interpretation of the state of the game logic.
 Some examples of these are: Score Board, Time Remaining, Orders, and Pause Menu.